eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 In 2000, Samuel Larsen and Saman Amarasinghe presented [Exploiting Superword Level Parallelism with Multimedia Instruction Sets](https://groups.csail.mit.edu/cag/slp/SLP-PLDI-2000.pdf).
 They **auto-vectorize basic blocks**, so that multiple scalar operations can be packed into a SIMD vector instruction.
 Their algorithm can thus be used on any program part that does not contain control flow (no branching / merging, no If, etc).
 The only requirement is that it has sufficient parallelism.
 For loops, this can often be acheived by **loop unrolling**.
 That way, one can fuse together multiple loop iterations into one basic block, and exploit the potential parallelism between different loop iterations.

 The algorithm has been **implemented in the Hotspot JVM**.
 However, there are a few things that have been altered for the implementation.
+It only applies the algorithm to loop bodies, after a few iterations of loop untolling.

 **First Example**